 Enjoy the Freedom to Captivate in San Francisco

 San Francisco has long been an artistic and cultural hub, engaging audiences of all kinds and attracting some of the most visionary artists in the world.
 Theater in San Francisco is no different.
-From familiar classics to thrilling new productions, immerse yourself in the theater in San Francisco.
-These places are what makes theater so vibrant and special in San Francisco.
+When we don't have to shelter in place to #flattenthecurve, these are the places we love to visit that make theater so vibrant and special in San Francisco.

 American Conservatory Theater (415 Geary St.)

 Internationally recognized for its bold productions, American Conservatory Theater (A.C.T.) has welcomed more than seven million people and staged more than 300 productions since its first season in 1967.
 A.C.T.'s education and outreach programs have developed creative talent that's fueled the theater's creative engine for more than half a century.

 This year's anticipated shows at A.C.T.'s Geary Theater include "Toni Stone" (Mar.
 5-29); Richard O'Brien's "The Rocky Horror Show" (Apr.
 23-May 17); and "Poor Yella Rednecks: Vietgone Part 2" (Jun.
 4-28).